delta/codecharacter-player-docs-2020/source/overview.rst

 **Bot** - Unit that can move across the map and attack opponent units by blasting.
 A bot can also transform to a tower.

-**Tower** - Stationary and more powerful units that can suicide blast and act as a barrier to bots from moving through.
+**Tower** - Stationary and more powerful units that can act as a barrier to stop bots from moving through.

 .. figure:: _static/actors.png
    :width: 800px